Fox News removes false story on Seth Rich's murder -- six days after it was debunked

 "We will continue to investigate this story and will provide updates as warranted," the statement added.

-It was not immediately clear if the reporter or editor responsible for the story were facing any disciplinary action.
+It was not immediately clear if the reporter or editor responsible for the story were facing any disciplinary action and a Fox News spokesperson was not immediately available for comment.

 Related: Seth Rich's brother pleads with Hannity to stop spreading conspiracy theory